Tchuissi/DATA-690-WANG/Courses-Notes.md

 # Notes Chapter 1 "Python for data analysis" by Wes Mckinny #
 ---
 # Notes Chapter 2 "Python for data analysis" by Wes Mckinny #
+- For data analysis, it's better to use IPython or Jupyter notebooks